Planning & MyBeckett support

 The default module menu comes with some links to useful tools and resources.
 It includes sub-headers and dividers to help students find the information they require.

-You can edit the module menu by adding, renaming, deleting or hiding items.
+You can edit the module menu by adding, renaming, deleting or hiding items and change the homepage.

 Student preview mode allows you to view your module from the perspective of your students.
 This is a useful tool when checking how easy it is to find content.